Interior Designer Elkhart Goshen Indiana

 Create unique gallery walls!

-Original art is gorgeous but expensive so get creative with your walls.
-I've used musical instruments, secondhand mirrors, vintage dishes, baskets, large clocks, homemade art, fabrics, scarves, embroidery, collections and other items that add texture & dimension.
+Original art is gorgeous but expensive so if your budget doesn't yet allow for that unique, inspirational work of art, get creative with what you already own.
+I've used musical instruments, secondhand mirrors, vintage dishes, baskets, large clocks, homemade art, fabrics, scarves, embroidery, insect collections and other items that add texture & dimension.
 Here I used my grandmother's blue willow dishes and repainted some vintage artwork to match my color palette.
 I keep it all unified by using the same style and color of frames.

 Add a personality chair

-The best place to look for quality furniture on a budget is at grandma's or a consignment or thrift store.
-If the bones are good, you can always create a new masterpiece by recovering with fabric or paint.
-I used both paint and fabric to recover this pink velvet classic!
+Custom furniture, like custom art is a once in a lifetime purchase but that doesn't mean you have to settle for the same furniture everyone else has.
+Get creative with what you already own or look for quality furniture in grandma's attic or a consignment or thrift store or Craigslist.
+If the bones are good, you can always create your own masterpiece by recovering with fabric or paint.
+Below, I had a slipcover made for our brown leather sofa and used both paint and fabric to recover this pink velvet classic!

 Add Small Updates that make a big difference